aprilzxd/AC215_Billionaires/README.md

 **Project:** In this project, we aim to develop a platform that automatically connects to a financial database, scrapes data from various online sources, provides analytical and visualization tools, and allows for natural language querying through a chatbot interface.
 This project aims to reduce the rigidity and repetition in traditional data analysis workflows by providing a more dynamic and automated approach to financial data processing and visualization.

-## Application Design Document
+## Application Design Documents
 ![design_graph](assets/solution_architecture.png)
 ![tech_graph](assets/technical_structure.png)

-## Frontend
-Inside `\src\api-service`, run `sh docker-shell.sh` to launch the backend API host.
-Then, inside `src\frontend`, run `sh docker-shell.sh` to launch the frontend host.
-The frontend will be running at [http://localhost:8501](http://localhost:8501).

-## Continuous Integration Setup
+## Continuous Integration
-CI is triggered on every push or pull request to the milestone4_CI_test branch.
+CI is triggered on every push or pull request to the main branch.
 Steps:
 * Check out the code.
 * Set up Docker Buildx and cache layers for efficiency.